On the Performance of Dual-Antenna Repeater Assisted Bi-Static MIMO ISAC: Numerical Results Discussions

-In~\cref{fig: 2} illustrates the involved trade-offs between the different choices of precoders at the transmit \gls{bs}.
-We can readily observe the degradation of the downlink \gls{se} for the target-centric precoder, as such a choice adds additional interference to the downlink users due to the dedicated target signals, for both with and without a repeater being present in the system.
+In~\cref{fig: 2} illustrates the involved trade-offs between the different choices of precoders at the transmit \gls{bs}. {The repeater gain is set to $5$ dB above the noise floor.} We can readily observe the degradation of the \gls{dl} \gls{se} for the target-centric precoder, as such a choice adds additional interference to the \gls{dl} users due to the dedicated target signals, for both with and without a repeater being present in the system.
 Communication-centric precoder nullifies that interference.
-Secondly, we also observe the benefits in the downlink \gls{se} due to the repeater.
+We also observe the benefits in the \gls{dl} \gls{se} due to the repeater.

+In~\Cref{fig: 4}, we illustrate the effects of moving the repeater towards the transmitter (varying the $x$-axis location) from the target hotspot area.
+This experiment reveals that a repeater near the hot-spot area can procure a high probability of detection value even for a lower target \gls{rcs}.
+The reflected echo from a repeater, which is also further from the target, suffers severely from pathloss and contributes little to the target detection.

+Finally,~\Cref{fig: trade-off} manifests the trade-off in the \gls{isac} performance, i.e., \gls{dl} \gls{se} versus \gls{pod}/\gls{pomd}, as the repeater location is varied from a zone where \gls{dl} users are located towards the target hot-spot area.
+Specifically, for this, we consider that $4$ downlink users are randomly located within $100$ meters of the transmit \gls{bs} and then the repeater location (x-axis) is moved from its original location~$(125, 250)$ towards the target hot-spot area.
+The RCS value is taken as $-30$ dBsm.
+The experiment demonstrates that a single repeater can aid communication or target detection based on its location, and thus motivates extending the current framework for a swarm-repeater-assisted system and investigating whether they can potentially offer uniformly good sensing and communication performance.